Janine Antoni: Early life and education

 Antoni was born January 19, 1964, in Freeport, Bahamas.
-In 1977, she moved to Florida for attending her boarding school.
+In 1977, she moved to Florida to attend boarding school.
 She graduated from Sarah Lawrence College in 1986 with a B.A.degree.
 She received a M.F.A. degree in 1989 in Sculpture from Rhode Island School of Design.
 Although she was educated in the United States, her experience growing up in the Bahamas is influential in her work.
 Her difficulty acclimating to American society is what drove her to use her body as a tool, as she felt her body language made her stand out.

 Career

 Tableau vivants, a static scene containing one or more actors or models, are an art form that Antoni has used in her work.
 In her installation Slumber (1994), Antoni slept in the gallery for 28 days and while she slept, an EEG machine recorded her REM patterns, which she then wove into a blanket from the night gown under which she slept.
-This particular work was seen as a tableau vivant because of its spectacle aspect:The aspirational focus of this tableau vivant, while situating the artist as an object on view, simul [sic] insists on an aesthetics of connections: between the artist and beholders, between the artists [sic] and the art institutions, and between the artist's conscious and unconscious processes.
+This particular work was seen as a tableau vivant because of its embrace of spectacle and its reliance on Antoni's physical presence:The aspirational focus of this tableau vivant, while situating the artist as an object on view, simul [sic] insists on an aesthetics of connections: between the artist and beholders, between the artists [sic] and the art institutions, and between the artist's conscious and unconscious processes.

 Antoni explains this desire to be involved in the viewer's experience when she writes:[Performance] wasn't something that I intended to do.
 I was doing work that was about process, about the meaning of the making, trying to have a love-hate relationship with the object.
 I always feel safer if I can bring the viewer back to the making of it.
 I try to do that in a lot of different ways, by residue, by touch, by these processes that are basic to all of our lives... that people might relate to in terms of process... everyday activities--bathing, eating, etc. But there are times when the best way to keep people in that place, which for me is so alive and pertinent, is to show the process or the making.

 She says of this performer/audience interaction: "This letter sums up my relationship to my audience.
 I have a deep love for the viewer; they are my imaginary friend."

-Antoni has cited Louise Bourgeois as a strong artistic influence, referring to Bourgeois as her 'art mother.'
+Antoni has cited Louise Bourgeois as a strong artistic influence, referring to Bourgeois as her "art mother."
+She also cites Robert Smithson as an influence.

+Public Collections (selection)

-Antoni's work is in various public museum collections, including the San Francisco Museum of Modern Art (SFMoMA), National Gallery of Art, the Solomon R. Guggenheim Museum, The Broad, the Metropolitan Museum of Art, among others.
+Antoni's work is in various public museum collections, including the Pérez Art Museum Miami (PAMM), San Francisco Museum of Modern Art (SFMoMA), National Gallery of Art, the Solomon R. Guggenheim Museum, The Broad, the Metropolitan Museum of Art, among others.